isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    In this case, the server in the ``partner-in-maintenance`` state transitions to the ``partner-down`` state and keeps responding to the queries, but no longer sends lease updates.

+-  ``passive-backup`` - a primary server running in the passive-backup HA mode transitions to this state immediately after it is booted up.
+The primary server being in this state responds to the entire DHCP traffic and sends lease updates to the backup servers it is connected to.
+By default, the primary server does not wait for the acknowledgments from the backup servers and responds to the DHCP query right after sending the lease updates to all backup servers.
+If any of the lease updates fails, a backup server misses such lease update but the DHCP client is still provisioned.
+This default configuration can be changed by setting the ``wait-backup-ack`` configuration parameter to ``true``, in which case the primary server always waits for the acknowledgements and drops the DHCP query if sending any of the correponding lease updates fails.
+This improves lease database consistency between the primary and the secondary.
+However, if a communication failure between the active server and any of the backups occurs, it effectively causes the failure of the DHCP service from the DHCP clients' perspective.

 -  ``ready`` - an active server transitions to this state after synchronizing its lease database with an active partner.
 This state